Kibakus/CiscoHelper/README.md

 The program consists of two parts, this is the main part and the python script for checking VM

 ### Main part - control cisco devices
+There are a number of automated management functions.